-The Commonwealth's policy for accounting for capital and renovation projects provides for the State University with ownership of the underlying asset to also own any related improvements to these facilities.
-Under this policy, the Authority recognizes as accounts receivable the minimum payments, net of unearned interest income, to be received from the State Universities.
-Conversely, the State Universities recognize a corresponding liability to the Authority.
+The Commonwealth's policy for accounting for capital and renovation projects provides for the State College with ownership of the underlying asset to also own any related improvements to these facilities.
+Under this policy, the Authority recognizes as accounts receivable the minimum payments, net of unearned interest income, to be received from the State Colleges.
+Conversely, the State Colleges recognize a corresponding liability to the Authority.

-During fiscal 2013, accounts receivable, net of unearned interest income, totaling \$54,914,986 were recorded in connection with projects at six State Universities and a capital asset transfer to the Commonwealth (see Note 4).
-During fiscal 2012, accounts receivable, net of unearned interest income, totaling \$35,991,393 were recorded in connection with projects at five State Universities.
+During fiscal 2014, accounts receivable, net of unearned interest income, totaling \$51,774,504 were recorded in connection with projects at six State Colleges.
+During fiscal 2013, accounts receivable, net of unearned interest income, totaling \$54,914,986 were recorded in connection with projects at six State Colleges and a capital asset transfer to the Commonwealth (see Note 4).
 A corresponding Interagency payable was also recorded by the Authority in both years as discussed further in Note 6.